Sharon A. Savage, M.D.

 |Address:||NCI Shady GroveRoom 6E454|

 Dr. Savage joined the Clinical Genetics Branch, DCEG, NCI in 2006 as a tenure-track investigator.
 She was awarded scientific tenure and was promoted to senior investigator in 2012.
 Dr. Savage received her M.D. from the University of Vermont College of Medicine, completed residency training in Pediatrics at Children’s National Medical Center, in Washington DC, and a fellowship in Pediatric Hematology/Oncology at the NCI Pediatric Oncology Branch and Johns Hopkins University.
 She is board-certified in both Pediatrics and Pediatric Hematology-Oncology.
-Dr. Savage is the NCI Liaison to the American Academy of Pediatrics Committee on Environmental Health.
+Dr. Savage is the NCI Liaison to the American Academy of Pediatrics Committee on Environmental Health, and is an elected member of the American Society of Clinical Investigation.
 Her current research is focused on the genetic and molecular epidemiology of telomere biology, pediatric cancer etiology, and inherited cancer predisposition syndromes.

 Telomeres, specialized structures consisting of long DNA nucleotide repeats and a protein complex, are designed to protect the ends of chromosomes and are critical to chromosome stability.
 Each time a cell divides, the telomeres lose a small amount of DNA and become shorter.
 Eventually, telomeres become critically short, causing cellular senescence or cellular crisis, which result in apoptosis, genomic instability or a reduction in cellular lifespan.
 If cells bypass natural processes and continue to divide despite the presence of genomic instability, cancer can develop.
 Dr. Savage investigates the connection between telomere biology and cancer through studies of the association between telomere length and cancer risk, the telomere biology disorder dyskeratosis congenita, and the genetic contribution to telomere biology.